-A fairly difficult hike close to Golden, this trail offers a stunning view that overlooks the town and its mountain landscape.
+A fairly difficult hike close to Golden, this trail offers a stunning view that overlooks the town, the Kicking Horse River and its mountain landscape.

 Laura, a member of our office staff, says the hike is a great half-day trip that will get your heart pumping and your blood flowing.
 Although there is not much to view on the way up, the forest keeps the trail entertaining enough, and the view at the top makes the uphill battle worth it.

 The trailhead is 6-kilometers from town and hidden on Highway 1 - just a few minutes before the Kicking Horse Rest Area.
-It is located off a corner of a switchback, where a small parking lot sits about 500 meters up the road.
+It is located off the corner of a switchback, where a small parking lot sits about 500 meters up the road.

-The trail continues on for a few kilometers, and even loops all the way to Cedar Lake in Golden.
-But there are also mini-loops within the trail system that can bring you back out to the parking lot.
+The trail continues on for a several kilometers, but there are also mini-loops within the trail system that can bring you back out to the parking lot.

-If you are looking for some more information about hiking in Golden, we recommend checking out www.GoldenHikes.ca.
-This awesome database compiles the various hikes in the area, rating each trail according to difficulty, while also providing detailed directions.
+If you are looking for some more information about hiking in Golden, we also recommend checking out GoldenHikes.ca.
+This awesome database compiles the various hikes in the area, rating each trail according to difficulty and location, while also providing detailed directions.